Ray Charles: Early life and education

-Charles was born on September 23, 1930, in Albany, Georgia.
+Ray Charles Robinson was born on September 23, 1930, in Albany, Georgia.
 He was the son of Bailey Robinson, a laborer, and Aretha (or Reatha) Robinson (née Williams), a laundress, of Greenville, Florida.

-During Aretha's childhood, her mother died.
-Her father could not keep her.
+During Aretha's childhood, her mother died and her father could not keep her.
 Bailey, a man her father worked with, took her in.
 The Robinson family—Bailey, his wife Mary Jane, and his mother—informally adopted her, and Aretha took the surname Robinson.
 A few years later, Bailey raped her, and Aretha became pregnant.
 During the ensuing scandal, she left Greenville late in the summer of 1930 to be with family back in Albany.
-After Charles' birth, she and the infant returned to Greenville.
-Aretha and Bailey's wife, who had lost a son, then shared in Charles' upbringing.
+After Charles's birth, she and the infant returned to Greenville.
+Aretha and Bailey's wife, who had lost a son, then shared in Charles's upbringing.
 The father had left Greenville and married another woman elsewhere.
 By his first birthday, Charles had a brother, George.

 In his early years, Charles showed an interest in mechanical objects and often watched his neighbors working on their cars and farm machinery.
-His musical curiosity was sparked at Wylie Pitman's Red Wing Cafe, at the age of three, when Pitman played boogie woogie on an old upright piano; Pitman subsequently taught Charles how to play the piano.
+Charles's musical curiosity was sparked at Wylie Pitman's Red Wing Cafe, at age three, when Pitman played boogie woogie on an old upright piano; Pitman subsequently taught Charles how to play the piano.
 Charles and his mother were always welcome at the Red Wing Cafe and even lived there when they were in financial distress.
 Pitman also cared for Ray's younger brother George, to take some of the burden off their mother.
-George accidentally drowned in his mother's laundry tub when he was four years old.
+George accidentally drowned in his mother's laundry tub at age four.

-Charles started to lose his sight at the age of four or five, and was blind by the age of seven, likely as a result of glaucoma.
+Charles started to lose his sight at age four or five, and was blind by age seven, likely as a result of glaucoma.
 Because of his blindness, Charles donned his famous sunglasses.
 Destitute, uneducated, and mourning the loss of her younger son, Aretha Robinson used her connections in the local community to find a school that would accept a blind African-American pupil.
 Despite his initial protest, Charles attended school at the Florida School for the Deaf and the Blind in St. Augustine from 1937 to 1945 and learned to play a variety of instruments, including the piano, alto saxophone, clarinet, trumpet, and organ.
 He focused primarily on the piano.

 Charles further developed his musical talent at school, taking classical piano lessons and learning the music of composers such as Bach, Mozart, Beethoven, Chopin, and Sibelius.
-His music teacher, Mrs. Lawrence, taught him to read and write music using Braille, a difficult process that requires learning the left hand movements by reading braille with the right hand and learning the right hand movements by reading braille with the left hand, then combining the two parts.
+Charles's music teacher, Mrs. Lawrence, taught him to read and write music using Braille, a difficult process that requires learning the left hand movements by reading braille with the right hand and learning the right hand movements by reading braille with the left hand, then combining the two parts.

-Charles' mother died in the spring of 1945, when he was 14.
-Her death came as a shock to him; he later said the deaths of his brother and mother were "the two great tragedies" of his life.
+Charles's mother died in the spring of 1945, when he was 14.
+Her death came as a shock to Charles, and he later said the deaths of his brother and mother were "the two great tragedies" of his life.
 Charles decided not to return to school after the funeral.